What is digital transformation?

 Digital transformation also means that the company will need to embrace change as the default state, and that should include everyone from the leadership all the way through to the lowest-ranking employees being onboard.
 Going digital means the business is transforming, its employees upskilling and open to constant change.

 Of course, not everyone is comfortable with change; in fact, it can be quite frightening.
 People might feel confused or overwhelmed by the transformation.
 That’s why it’s crucial to keep the workforce engaged and demonstrate that everybody can benefit from this process.
-If the management has a clear vision for the digital future of the company, they should be able to communicate it to their workforce.
-The business that goes through an effective digital transformation doesn’t leave people behind – it lifts them up and guides them through learning new skills for the digital world.
+If the management has a clear company's vision for the digital future of the company, they should be able to communicate it to their workforce.
+The business that goes through an effective digital transformation doesn’t leave people behind – it lifts them up and guides them through learning new skills for the digital business world.

 Keller-Williams, the largest real estate franchise in the world, provides a good example of how this can be done.
 When transforming from a traditional business, they made significant investments in their own software, cloud, and AI.
 They also invited their real estate agents to participate in building the software, starting KW Labs.